ChrisHLC/musclr-server/README.md

 		}
 }
 ```
-3. Lunch mongod.exe (otherwise you will have the "something went wrong in your console")
+3. Launch mongod.exe (otherwise you will have the "something went wrong in your console")
 4. Run with npm start.
 Check the package.json for other scripts